gamemann/csharp-websockets-chat/README.md

 This is a small project that utilizes CSharp and the [.NET library](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) (7.0).
 This program allows you to establish multiple web sockets at once (client -> server and server -> client both supported).
 This is intended to run on Linux-based operating systems that support .NET 7.0 (e.g. using the `dotnet` package).
-This project should work with .NET 8.0 as well, but I haven't tested it.
+It is possible this works with Windows, but I haven't tried testing it.
+This project should also work with .NET 8.0, but I haven't tested that as well.

 This program operates as a very simple one-on-one chat room.
 When connected, the client and server can exchange basic UTF-8 text messages with each other.